ggjy/HitDet.pytorch/README.md

 - Torchvision == 0.3.0

 You can directly run the code ```sh env.sh``` to setup the running environment.
+We use 8 GPUs (32GB V100) to train our detector, you can adjust the batch size in configs by yourselves.

 ### Data Preparatoin